im2fast4u/im2fast4u.github.io/_posts/2025-11-23-post-intro-to-energy.md

 In this blog post, we will dive deep into energy and how it is used in real life.
 Energy is a big part of physics that you *must* know before we get into anything else.
 Also, this is not the only blog post where you learn about energy.
 There will be more about this concept in this section of physics.

 ## The Key Details
 Energy is the capacity to make things move or act.
-There is a phenomena, or law in physics called the conservation of energy.
+There is a phenomenon, or law in physics called the conservation of energy.
 Accoring to this law, energy cannot be created or destroyed.
 However, it can change forms.
 For example, potential energy can be converted to kinetic energy.

 ## How I Would Explain It in Simple Words
 Imagine you have 12 indestructable building blocks.
 There will always be 12; you can't destroy these blocks or create more.
 Now, one day you count them and find out that there are 10 blocks.
 It is impossible for the blocks to be destroyed, so you know that the missing blocks are somewhere.
 You look around, and you realized that 2 fell down the shelf.
 The next day, you count 15 blocks.
 Then, you find out that yesterday, someone came over and left their building blocks at your house.
 Now, imagine these building blocks are energy.
 They can't be destroyed, and you can't create more.